A fresh, light Bloody Mary recipe is perfect for summer, and starts with fresh tomatoes, but doesn’t have to stop there.

 Related Reading: Brilliant Ice Cube Tray Hacks

-Play around with these suggestions to concoct your own ideal summer Bloody Mary, and once you’ve perfected it, invite your friends over for a Bloody Mary bar brunch, preferably al fresco.
-Or mix one up for dinner, because it is practically a meal in a glass.
+Play around with these suggestions to concoct your own ideal summer Bloody Mary, and once you’ve perfected it, maybe next year you can invite your friends over for a Bloody Mary bar brunch, preferably al fresco.
+Or mix one up for dinner now, because it is practically a meal in a glass.

 Header image courtesy of Nikolay Litov/Shutterstock.